-Precious metal and gemstone do not feature in Siem Reap designer Rany Som’s gleaming jewelry collection, instead, she uses over twenty different kinds of seeds, such as the tiny white “Mary’s tear”, the brilliant red “jambie” seeds or Som’s favorite, the lotus seeds, found growing locally to create delicate, intricate necklaces, bracelets and earrings.
+Precious metal and gemstone do not feature in Siem Reap designer Rany Som’s gleaming jewelry collection, instead, she uses over twenty different kinds of seeds, such as the tiny white and brown “Job’s tear”, the brilliant red “Jambei or Red Lucky Seeds” or Rany’s favorite, the balck lotus seeds, found growing locally to create delicate, intricate necklaces, bracelets and earrings.

-Som founded her company, Graines de Cambodge, in 2011.
-Som grew up in Cambodia and moved to India in 2007 with her husband.
-After four years, she was forced to return to her home town of Siem Reap because the marriage failed.
-Som had no choice but to leave her son behind.
-On her return to Cambodia, time were tough for Som as her parents disapproved of divorce and did not welcome her back into the family house.
-It is a cultural thing.
-She moved out of the house but struggled to find work.
+Rany founded her company, Graines de Cambodge, in 2011.
+She grew up in Cambodia and moved to India in 2007 with her husband.
+After four years, she was forced to return to her hometown of Siem Reap because the marriage failed.
+Rany had no choice but to leave her son behind.
+On her return to Cambodia, time were tough as her parents disapproved of divorce and did not welcome her back into the family house.
+She struggled to find work.

-” One day I was driving my motorbike and I was so sad in my life, so lonely.
-I saw some seeds on the road so I stopped and collected them, ” she says.
+One day I was driving my motorbike and I was so sad in my life, so lonely.
+I saw some seeds on the road, so I stopped and collected them.

-” I have no idea how to make a hole, so I borrowed a drill from neighbor,” she says. ” the seeds were very hard and I cut my hand.
-I couldn’t do it so I paid a guy but he only worked for me one day.
-He said it was very hard, that It was a girl’s job, and didn’t want to do it. ”
+I had no idea how to make a hole, so I borrowed a drill from neighbor.
+The seeds were awfully hard, and I cut my hand.
+I couldn’t do it, so I paid a guy, but he only worked for me one day.
+He said it was extremely hard, that it was a girl’s job, and didn’t want to do it.

 Rany Som employs more than ten women from her village to select the seeds.
 It thus offers these women an employment opportunity, which is rarer in rural areas.
 The seed selection process is painstaking work.
 Each of the seeds must be the perfect size, shape and symmetry to allow the jewelry to be designed.